Skip to Main Content

 • Economics: RePEc

-• Data repositories allow you to share your research data publicly and organize research data in a logical manner.
+• Data repositories allow you to curate, publish, and preserve your research data.

 • Step 3: Fill out the challenge form (click below button) to show that you completed today’s challenge.